-When you are buying, selling, or renting a property – real estate agents play an important role in the housing market because their primary role is facilitating transactions, and their expertise extends far beyond simple matchmaking between buyers and sellers.
+When you are buying, selling, or renting a property – real estate agents play an important role in the housing market because their primary role is facilitating transactions, and their expertise extends far beyond simple matchmaking between buyers and sellers or between landlord and tenants.

-This guide dives into the full scope of what real estate agents do and how their services can make your real estate journey smoother and more successful.
+In this guide we will look into the full scope of what real estate agents do and how their services can make your real estate journey smoother and more successful.

 A licensed professional who represents buyers, sellers, landlords, or tenants in real estate transactions, and they work as intermediaries, providing expertise, advice, and negotiation skills to help clients achieve their property goals.
 We also have a detailed guide on this subject, if interested read it here.